MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-send-an-e-mail-given-the-smtp-address-of-an-account.md

             Dim accounts As Outlook.Accounts = application.Session.Accounts
             Dim account As Outlook.Account
             For Each account In accounts
-                ' When the e-mail address matches, return the account.
+                ' When the email address matches, return the account.
                 If account.SmtpAddress = smtpAddress Then
                     Return account
                 End If